reloadware/reloadium/README.rst

-| Reloadium adds hot reloading, profiling and ChatGPT chat to your IDE
+| Reloadium adds hot reloading, profiling and AI features to your IDE

 Installing